by Sierra Reed

 Working at a startup that equips girls with an entrepreneurial mindset to become tomorrow’s leaders has been a really empowering first job out of college.

-I could have taken a more linear and direct path to get to where I’ve gotten.
-But I think it’s important to keep in mind that a fixed path is not the only option.
+"It’s important to keep in mind that a fixed path is not the only option."

 “I'm a big believer in mental hygiene.
 Worrying takes up too much space.”